Chapter 1 – Roadway Encounters

 “Stay with me,” she commanded, just like she’d seen emergency workers do on television.
-Did he have a concussion?

 She wiped the blood from his nostrils and mouth.
 His nose was askew just below the bridge, but she couldn’t tell if it was an old break, or if he’d have to get used to looking at a new image in the mirror.

-The nose bleed appeared to have stopped, but blood still flowed from the cut above the eye.
+The nose bleed seemed to have stopped, but blood still flowed from the cut above the eye.
 “Sir, your head is bleeding.
 I’m going to try and stop it.
 Hold still please.”
 She pressed her already crimson-stained blouse against the cut as best she could, and stuffed a wad of it under the edge of the helmet in case the cut went farther than she could see.